 Jordan Ward makes you feel like the cool kid in class.
 Leaning back in your chair, legs kicked up on the desk, bobbing your head to the bounce of your headphones without a care in the world — all of which embodying the wavy, woozy and whimsical allure of his fresh sound.

-Produced by close collaborator Lido — who aided Jordan on his 3-track cover EP, PLANTAIN KAROKE!!! — and featuring fellow St. Louis native Ryan Trey, “WHITE CROCS” is a potent and instantly inescapable showcase of Ward’s talent.
-Evidently, the Valley Hopefuls emcee rocks out in “WHITE CROCS” — stepping up with smooth melodies that inject listeners with unrivaled serotonin.
+The album is executive produced by close collaborator Lido — who aided Jordan on his 3-track cover EP, PLANTAIN KAROKE!!!, and appears on “PRICETAG/BEVERLYWOOD.”
+Ward recruited fellow St. Louis native Ryan Trey for his head-turning hit “WHITE CROCS.”
+Evidently, the Valley Hopefuls emcee rocks out in “WHITE CROCS” on the track — stepping up with smooth melodies that inject listeners with unrivaled serotonin.